 Meet Our Feline Staff Members

 After Lukaas' passing, we were all very sad and it was hard to come in every morning and not have Lukaas there to greet us.
-Dr. Tice went over to Safe Haven and Boone was one of the kitties she met that day.
+Dr. Tice went to Safe Haven for Cats and Boone was one of the kitties she met that day.
 It didn't take long to realize that he would be a perfect fit.

 Sadly, we lost our beloved Lukaas on February 17, 2019.
 He had been fine until one Saturday when he was not wanting to eat and was hiding (anyone who knows Lukaas, knows he never did this).
 Abdominal ultrasound was performed and nothing obvious was discovered, but we did start him on some medications for a possible kidney infection, as well as doing subcutaneous fluids and appetite stimulant.
-He did much better for a week or so before he started declining again, this time much more dramatic.
+He did much better for a week or so before he started declining again, this time much more dramatically.
 We made the tough decision to let him go.
 We miss him daily and the clinic just isn't the same without his presence.
 He is sorely missed!

-Oscar (2005? - 2017 R.I.P)
+Oscar (2005? - 2017, R.I.P)

-Chai (2006-2011 R.I.P.)
+Chai (2006-2011, R.I.P.)

 Chai became a member of our family in September 2006.
-She was rescued by some well meaning people and our hearts just melted when we saw her.
-She was in pretty bad shape and we all think that if she had been on her own only a few days longer that she most likely would not have made it.
-Instead she stole our hearts and became our little Clinic Princess.
+She was rescued by some well-meaning people and our hearts just melted when we saw her.
+She was in pretty bad shape, and we all think that if she had been on her own only a few days longer that she most likely would not have made it.
+Instead, she stole our hearts and became our little Clinic Princess.

-Unfortunately her health issues progressed to a point that we all decided that she would be much happier in Kitty Heaven and we had to let her go (7/21/11).
+Unfortunately, her health issues progressed to a point that we all decided that she would be much happier in Kitty Heaven, and we had to let her go (7/21/11).
 We are sure she is now a Princess in heaven and is still shredding feather toys as she keeps an eye on Lukaas.
 We know that she is happy, and that it was for the best, but we miss her very much.